 Nancy lives with her mother and six siblings, who range between the ages of 4 and 20-something.
 Her father, who was barely mentioned during our stay, commutes to find work on the mainland, Puno, about a four-hour boat ride from Amantani.

-\Her father, like most of the men who inhabit the islands of Lake Titicaca, has adapted to the modern world, working long hours in factories in exchange for soles (Peruvian currency).
-In the community, there is a belief that to be lazy is a sin.
+Her father, like most of the men who inhabit the islands of Lake Titicaca, has adapted to the modern world, working long hours in factories in exchange for soles (Peruvian currency).
+In the community, there is a belief that being lazy is a sin.

 The extra income will be put towards buying a modern education for their children.
 When the men return home dressed in blue jeans, t-shirts, and baseball caps, their families must assume that is their uniform.